shivam-soni-333/Patient-Managment-System/README.md

 - How to Generate pdf from python with reportlab library.
 - How to use theme in python desktop application.
 - How to manage auto increment ids.
+- How to give shortcut keys to make desktop application more userfriendly.

 ## Review My Project
 1. Download Zip From Here :point_right: (https://drive.google.com/file/d/1cqx0kmtczK8yThuLxeHjaCO94YwlXtpx/view?usp=sharing)